 Sign up to get the ABC Internet Matters workbook.
 Once you have submitted your information, you will be directed to a page where you can download the workbook.

 Digital Literacy in Canada

 - Estimates say that around 84% of jobs in Canada currently require the use of a computer and basic technical skills (Information and Communications Technology Council, 2016) and that even low-skilled jobs increasingly require a basic level of digital literacy (Essential Skills Ontario).

 - The Information and Communications Technology Council says that there will be a demand to fill 216,000 jobs by 2021.
 Job growth in ICT (Information and Communications) is growing far faster than the overall economy.

-- Many working-age Canadians struggle with problem solving in technology-rich environments.
-Of these Canadians, those in underrepresented groups in the Canadian workforce, such as Indigenous populations, immigrants, language minorities, and young people (ages 16-24) (Statistics Canada, 2013).
+- Many working-age Canadians struggle with problem-solving in technology-rich environments.
+Among them, the proportion is higher in underrepresented groups in the Canadian workforce, such as Indigenous peoples, immigrants, language minorities, and 16-24-year-olds (Statistics Canada, 2013).